Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

-quick note: This is still a work in progress and some things may change
+quick note: This is still a work in progress and some things may change.

+The readme is not up to date and there is more than this.

 # Pre CFG nodes